Wilfried (singer)

 Wilfried (born Wilfried Scheutz; 24 June 1950 - 16 July 2017) was an Austrian singer-songwriter and actor.

+Life and career

-He was born in Bad Goisern am Hallstättersee, Austria.
-He was known for representing Austria in the 1988 Eurovision Song Contest with his song "Lisa Mona Lisa".
-He was also an actor with his best known role was in Hilde, das Dienstmädchen (1986).
+Scheutz was born in Bad Goisern am Hallstättersee, Austria.
+He was known for representing Austria in the Eurovision Song Contest 1988 with his song "Lisa Mona Lisa".
+His acting career was known for his role in Hilde, das Dienstmädchen (1986).
 From 1978 to 1979 he was a singer for the Austrian band Erste Allgemeine Verunsicherung.

 Death

 Wilfried died in Lilienfeld, Austria on 16 July 2017 from complications of cancer at the age of 67.